 Remote Access: Small Public Libraries in Arkansas

 Remote Access is the second Schmidt and House collaboration.
-Inspired by a love of libraries and the role public libraries play in their communities, we selected 21 of the smallest of the 235 public libraries in Arkansas for the project.
+Inspired by a love of libraries and the role public libraries play in their communities, they selected 21 of the smallest of the 235 public libraries in Arkansas for the project.
 The resulting collection of photographs and essays was published by the University of Arkansas Press in December 2021.
-From our project press release:

 “All public libraries serve similar roles in their communities that go far beyond providing reading material.
 Those roles and services often don’t end up in mission statements, but they are critical in the lives of the patrons,” says Sabine Schmidt.
 “Small libraries in particular offer a safe, warm space with critical internet access, a research center, a home away from home.
 Often the librarian acts as researcher, grant writer, vocational counselor, cook, family relationship coach, child welfare monitor, community organizer, tutor, visitor information officer, living bulletin board, a friendly face, and a patient listener.”